This is us

 Investigative journalism is the bulwark of a profession that is all too often — and increasingly — reduced to the uncritical transmission of stakeholders’ positions.

-Antun Katalenić entered journalism through the current‑affairs desk at Radio Študent, where he also served as an editor.
-Before joining Oštro, he worked in the foreign‑affairs desk of the Slovenian Press Agency.
-He has also produced content for several domestic and international media outlets as a freelance journalist.
+Antun Katalenić got into journalism through the current affairs desk at Radio Študent, where he also served as chief editor.
+Before joining Oštro, he had covered foreign affairs at the Slovenian Press Agency.
+He has also worked with several domestic and international media outlets as a freelance journalist.

 zana@ostro.si